 The 2018 groundworks comprised new trenching for electric cabling, and a foul-water connection.
 The trenches revealed few archaeological features or deposits.
-However, the little that was revealed, and the negative evidence, makes possible a more nuanced interpretation of the history and archaeology of this area of St Dogmaels.
+However, the little that was revealed, and the negative evidence, made possible a more nuanced interpretation of the history and archaeology of this area of St Dogmaels.

-The settlement of St Dogmaels developed at the gates of the medieval abbey, a house of the Tironian order of reformed Benedictine monks that was founded, in the early twelfth century, on the site of a pre-existing, early medieval monastery.
+The settlement of St Dogmaels developed at the gates of a medieval Tironian abbey, founded in the early twelfth century on the site of a pre-existing, early medieval monastery.
 The northern boundary of the abbey precinct appears to survive in the line of the present boundary wall.
 The early medieval monastery may have occupied a large, subcircular enclosure, but it is uncertain whether the curving line of High Street follows its boundary, or results from the later development of housing along the north side of the medieval abbey precinct.
 No burials were encountered during the watching brief, or during evaluation in 2015, but in both cases only small areas were examined.

-By the later Middle Ages, St Dogmaels had developed into a large market town of over 100 properties, centred on High Street, that flourished until its decline in the sixteenth century.
+By the later Middle Ages, St Dogmaels had developed into a large town of over 100 properties, centred on High Street, that flourished until its decline in the sixteenth century.
 Church Lane almost certainly represents the medieval route leading from High Street to the abbey precinct, which was accessed through a gateway on the site of the present entry.
-The walls, features and possible floor revealed in the 'Cwtch' plot, in 2015, appear to relate to the medieval town rather than to the abbey: this does not however diminish their archaeological importance, or alter the planning status of the site.
+The walls and features revealed in the 'Cwtch' plot, in 2015, appear to relate to the medieval town rather than to the abbey: this does not however alter their archaeological importance, or the planning status of the site.

-St Thomas's Church, immediately north of the abbey church, is normally thought to be a postmedieval foundation, but is here suggested to occupy the site of the medieval parish church of St Dogmaels, which may also have served the abbey as a 'gatehouse chapel' for visitors.
+St Thomas's Church, immediately north of the abbey church, is normally thought to be a post-medieval foundation, but is here suggested to occupy the site of the medieval parish church of St Dogmaels, which may also have served the abbey as a 'gatehouse chapel' for visitors.
 It is possible that a walled enclosure, next to the present precinct entry, may reflect a building associated with the medieval gateway, and would reward further investigation.

 At some point during the post-medieval period, Church Lane was levelled by terracing into the hill-slope on the west side, truncating the medieval walls and features revealed in 2015.
-It is not known whether this occurred before or after the cutting of a post-medieval feature, possibly linear, on the western side of the lane; the feature was revealed in section in 2018.
+It is not known whether this occurred before or after the cutting of a feature, possibly linear, on the western side of the lane; the feature was revealed in section in 2018.
 However, it is considered likely that the terracing event formed part of the development of the eastern side of Church Lane, with housing, in the later nineteenth century.